 Basically, there are a gabillion motorcycles here.
 People ride them with cocky, entitled pizzaz, zooming through unregulated intersections in packs of fifty, weaving around cars, narrowly missing pedestrians, and generally acting like rock stars on holiday.

-These are not the sad, raggedy motos of Cambodia, but are, rather, glistening beasts of metal, galloping through every nook and alleyway of Saigon.
+These are not the sad, worn motos of Cambodia, but are, rather, glistening beasts of metal, galloping through every nook and alleyway of Saigon.

 Wanna cross a road?
 There is never a break in the rushing flow.
 To cross, you must slowly yet determinedly inch across, trying whenever humanly possible to cling with those mystifyingly confident crossing locals.
 To pause or turn back is to bring peril.